4ty5-lab/Project-Mcdonalds/README.md

 No artificer's tool of AI was employed in this making, and thine own eyes can see the work is most passing strange.
 'Tis but a rough-hewn prototype, and shall be burnished to a finer finish... never, most like.

 Install a great many packages whose names we shall keep close.
-HeeHeeHaw.
+HeeHeeHeeHaw.
+Note:"Games" are not part of the project but Joshua included them anyways.